Informing Prevention and Response Efforts

 - Strategies & Plans

-The Department of Defense released its fourteenth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSAs) for Academic Program Year (APY) 2019-2020 on February 25, 2021.
+The Department of Defense released its fifteenth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSA) for Academic Program Year (APY) 2021-2022 on March 10, 2023.

 This archive represents Annual Reports on Sexual Assault in the Military issued in previous years.
 The corresponding research report by year can be found here.